matthewkastor/cmudict-to-sqlite/README.md

 >
 > [Wikipedia](http://en.wikipedia.org/wiki/CMU_Pronouncing_Dictionary)

-A copy of cmudict.0.7a is included in the root of this project as is a copy of the sqlite database generated from it.
+A copy of cmudict.0.7a is included in the root of this project, as is a copy of the sqlite database generated from it.
 The reasons I did not simply distribute the database are: